Online fraud protection

 Keeping your Internet browser and operating system up-to-date

 Keep your software up to date to maintain the best security.
 Use a licensed operating system and browser so you can download the latest updates.
 Most operating system and browser providers will ask to notify you automatically about product updates.
 We recommend that you choose to be notified.

 Hearing from us

-There are occasions where you will be sent a link that will allow you to reset a password or enrol in ATB Online.
+There are occasions where you will be sent a link that will allow you to reset a password or enrol in ATB Personal.
 But it won’t be a surprise.
 You’ll be expecting it as a result of a transaction you initiated.